shaoxun6033/DCTNet/README.md

-# SDGF
+# D-CTNet

 This is an implementation of [D-CTNet: A Dual-Branch Channel-Temporal Forecasting Network with Frequency-Domain Correction].

 ## Usage

-- Train and evaluate SDGF
+- Train and evaluate D-CTNet
   - You can use the following command:`sh ./scripts/ETTh1.sh`.

 - Train your model